 - The smell of freshly baked bread.

 - Lather that freshly baked bread (still warm) with butter and eat.
-Or accompany with a thick, hearty soup.

 - A cup of English Breakfast tea.
 I’m part English.
 A hot cuppa is also the cure to almost everything.

 - Me-time.
 Another thing I’d be a mess without.